eagle840/katacoda-labs/calico/step5.md

 And deploy a simple nginx deployment
 `k run http --image=nginx --replicas=2`{{execute}}

+Take a quick look at the Ip's on the pods on node01 and master `k get pods -o wide`

 Lets pull a couple of troubleshooting images
 `docker pull busybox`{{execute}}
 `docker pull nicolaka/netshoot`{{execute}}
 ON BOTH TERMINALSS